hashicorp/nomad-driver-podman/README.md

 * **logging** - Configure logging.
 See also plugin option **disable_log_collection**

-`driver = "nomad"` (default) Podman redirects its combined stdout/stderr logstream directly to a nomad fifo.
+`driver = "nomad"` (default) Podman redirects its combined stdout/stderr logstream directly to a Nomad fifo.
 Benefits of this mode are: zero overhead, don't have to worry about log rotation at system or Podman level.
-Downside: you can not easily ship the logstream to a log aggregator plus stdout/stderr is multiplexed into a single stream..
+Downside: you cannot easily ship the logstream to a log aggregator plus stdout/stderr is multiplexed into a single stream..

 ```
 config {